 Those who have lost a tooth from the upper row may have significant bone loss.
-Without enough bone in the upper jaw, it is possible for dental implant to stick up into the maxillary sinus.
+Without enough bone in the upper jaw, it is possible for the best dental implants miami to stick up into the maxillary sinus.
 This can cause issues with the sinuses.

-Here’s what you need to know about dental implants and sinus infections.
+Here’s what you need to know about miami dental implants and sinus infections.